linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 # A Solution: Partial Insurance

-The insurance company imposes a $100 deductible.
+The insurance company imposes a \$100 deductible.
-□ If your  $500 bike gets stolen, company will pay$ 400.
+□ If your  \$500 bike gets stolen, company will pay\$ 400.
 Will you lock your bike now?
 □ Yes, since the expected loss when locked is \(0.01 \times \\)100 + \\(8 = \$9,\( whereas the expected loss if not locked is \(0.1 \times \\)100 = \$10.\)